Visiting Eze, France: Everything You Need to Know (2026 Guide)

 It offers one of the most classic views of the French Mediterranean.

 You can see succulent plants from all over the world.
-There are two main sections of plants, the south side features plants from desert regions while the north side displays Mediterranean species.
+There are two main sections of plants: the south side features plants from desert regions, while the north side displays Mediterranean species.

 The Notre-Dame-de l'Assumption church

-The church has a striking yellow exterior and ornate interior.
-It’s a quick but pretty stop.
+It's a quick but pretty stop.

 Tour the Fragonard Perfume Factory